The council has a legal obligation to seize any stray dogs found in the community.

 - Return it to its owner or

-- Arrange for the Animal Welfare Service to deal with the dog.
+- Arrange for the street scene service to deal with the dog

-If you want to keep the dog you have found, you should contact the Animal Welfare Service who will explain the legal procedure for doing this.
+If you want to keep the dog you have found, you should contact the street scene service who will explain the legal procedure for doing this.

-However well meaning, you must remember it is illegal to keep a stray dog and not inform the Animal Welfare Officer or the police that you have it in your possession.
+However well meaning, you must remember it is illegal to keep a stray dog and not inform the council or the police that you have it in your possession.

 Dogs do get lost for all sorts of reasons through no fault of their owners and accidents do happen.
 It is likely that the dog has an owner who is desperately looking for it.